Natural Language Processing with NoSQL and JavaScript

 Merge

-Now, we need to take all the terms from the reviews and merge them together, remembering that we should remove duplicate terms.
+Now we need to take all the terms from our reviews, merge them together, and remove duplicates.

-Merging and duplicate removal can be achieved really easily using ES2015 Sets and the ... spread operator:
+Merging and duplicate removal can be done cleanly using ES2015 Sets and the ... spread operator:

 const a = [0, 1, 2];